zydou/arti/CONTRIBUTING.md

 >
 >      https://gitlab.torproject.org/_name_/arti/-/merge_requests

+We prefer not to rebase and squash MRs during the review cycle, so when you're MR is reviewed, please add new commits rather than squashing. ou can use the `fixup!` (or `squash!`) autosquash syntax if it seems best;
+this is a good idea if the un-fixed state breaks the tests or is otherwise broken, but is not needed otherwise.

 ## Where are some good places to start hacking?

 You might want to begin by looking around the